 If you are unable to dislodge the clog, Replace the fuel line making sure you purchase the right size diameter of the fuel line.
 I do recommend replacing your fuel lines, even if you don’t find a clog in them if your fuel lines are dry and beginning to crack.

-8. Clogged & Dirty Carburetor on a Toro Zero Turn
+8. Clogged & Dirty Carburetor

 A dirty carburetor can be the cause of your zero-turn will not start and run.
 When the carburetor can’t regulate the amount of air and fuel your engine receives to form an explosion, your zero-turn won’t start.